MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-migrate-customer-data.md

 > [!NOTE]
 >  You cannot rename a file that is not already a RapidStart Services configuration package as a .rapidstart configuration package file and then try to import it.
 If you try to do so, you will receive an error message.

 Before you start, you must make sure that you have permission to run the RapidStart Services objects.
-For example you can have the SUPER permission set, or be an internal or delegated administrator.
+For example, you can have the SUPER or D365 RAPIDSTART permission sets.
 We also recommend that you are on a Role Centre with links to RapidStart Services, such as the Administration Role Centre.
 For more information, see [To change the role](ui-change-basic-settings.md#to-change-the-role).

 > [!IMPORTANT]
 > When exporting and importing configuration packages between two company databases, the databases should have the same schema to make sure that all data is transferred successfully.
 This means that the databases should have the same table and field structure, in which the tables have the same primary keys and fields have the same IDs and data types.